The way of Vézelay, Unesco World Heritage to Compostela

 The Vézelay route arrives in Gironde from the bridge of Sainte-Foy-la-Grande.
 The path continues in Entre-deux-Mers, then beyond Réole, through Bazadais and finally into the entrance to the Landes de Gascogne.
 The pilgrim will then be able to discover territories steeped in history and a remarkable Jacobean heritage.

-Sainte-Foy-la-Grande, a stage on the way
+Sainte-Foy-la-Grande, a stage on the way to Compostela

 Sainte-Foy-la-Grande is the major stage between Mussidan (24) and Saint-Ferme (33).
 You can reach the bastide of Sainte-Foy-La-Grande and the town of Port-Sainte-Foy-et-Ponchapt by following the signs from the Dordogne Departmental Council from Mussidan.
 You will leave the Pays Foyen after having been able to sleep in the pilgrim accommodation of the bastide of Pellegrue.